nomppy/nomppy.github.io/content/drafts/live-by.md

 The key to taking a good nap is to actually NOT fall asleep - if you fall asleep you spend more time trying to wake up.
 If you feel sufficiently tired, you can enter [hypnagogia](https://en.wikipedia.org/wiki/Hypnagogia) almost immediately, and wake up in 10 minutes refreshed without falling into deeper sleep.

+# Structured procrastination
+Discussed more deeply (and wittily) in [this essay](https://structuredprocrastination.com), structured procrastination is the idea that procrastinators will do anything but the most important, pressing task — including other tasks[^I live this].

+Procrastination is an (in my opinion) unavoidable phenomenon, but it's amazing how much we can get done in the process of avoiding something in particular.
+I've helped so many people in the AP students discord server with physics, whilst avoiding writing an unpleasant essay.
+Where would the world be without procrastinators?
+Stackexchange practically would not exist.

+Love live procrastination.

 # [Onelook.com](https://onelook.com)
 _Ack-_ what was that word for "strong hatred" that ends with "ma"?